-House cats with bird flu could pose a risk to public health
+House Cats With Bird Flu Could Pose a Risk to Public Health

 In general, zoonotic disease researchers want more H5N1 surveillance in companion animals of all types.
 Even if the human death toll of H5N1 remains relatively low, it remains a public health risk.

 Part of the concern with this H5N1 outbreak is that bird flu viruses change.
 Just a few mutations could make this strain adept at spreading between people.
-And the more people who catch H5N1, the more likely it would adapt to be more efficient, said Suresh Kuchipudi, a virologist at the University of Pittsburgh School of Public Health who researches zoonotic diseases.
+And the more people who catch H5N1, the more likely it would adapt to be more efficient, said Suresh Kuchipudi, PhD, MVSc, a virologist at the University of Pittsburgh School of Public Health, where he researches zoonotic diseases.
 Kuchipudi has studied H5N1 in cats.

 Another concern is something called reassortment.
 If an animal or person is infected with two viruses at once, the viruses can trade genetic material, creating something new.
 This is common in influenza, so virologists are on the lookout for a case in which the bird flu reassorts to make a virus that's far more contagious, and potentially more virulent.